schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ### Viewing Layouts

-Instead of relying on an external script similar to LibreLane 1, LibreLane 2 implements flows to allow you to load your designs into a number of the GUI tools included with LibreLane.
+Instead of relying on an external script similar to OpenLane, LibreLane implements flows to allow you to load your designs into a number of the GUI tools included with LibreLane.